-After I had gained the confidence of Jamila, the cook and manager of our riad in Marrakech, after cooking her this chakchouka – also spelt shakshuka – Jamila described several chakchouka recipes, saying how she’d do the dishes differently.
+After I had gained the confidence of Jamila, the cook and manager of our riad in Marrakech, after cooking her this chakchouka, Jamila described several chakchouka recipes, saying how she’d do the dish differently.
 Jamila is a woman of strong convictions.

-For this edition of Weekend Eggs, I was going to attempt a different poached egg dish with a spicy tomato sauce that was a modified version of the street food dish we tried, however, then I realised that this was my chance while we’re in Morocco to cook chakchouka, so here we are.
+For this edition of Weekend Eggs, I was going to attempt a different poached egg dish with a spicy tomato sauce that was a modified version of a street food breakfast dish we tried, however, then I realised that this was my chance while we’re in Morocco to cook chakchouka, so here we are.

 So while not native to Morocco, versions of chakchouka can be found here.
 And when I say versions, it appears everyone here in Morocco has a different ingredient list, so this is my take on this classic North African breakfast dish.

 For this chakchouka recipe we bought all our ingredients along the atmospheric market street of Rue Bab Doukkala just around the corner from our Marrakech riad.
 This is where the locals do their food shopping, picking up a bit of this here and a bit of that there.
 This ain’t one-stop shopping!

 We bought everything we needed within 500 metres from our riad from about four shops.
 It was great fun!
 Although we may have paid a ‘tourist tax’ at one grocery store, it was all super cheap.